How to vote

 Please note that this may be subject to change at short notice if a venue suddenly becomes unavailable.

 There may be people sitting outside the polling station.
 These are called tellers and they are there on behalf of a political party or a candidate.
-They are not an official part of the election process, however, they are permitted to ask you for your electoral number.
+They are not an official part of the election process.
+However, they are permitted to ask you for your electoral number.
 You do not have to give them this information if you choose not to do so.

 If you are unable to get to a polling station, voting by post is a convenient way to vote.

 When you return your application form, it will be checked against the information held on the register of electors and we will write back to you.
 In order to progress a postal vote application, we require that a date of birth and signature is provided.
 Please note that there is always a deadline for postal vote applications at particular elections.

-If you live outside of West Suffolk, your electoral services office can be found on Your Vote Matters website - find your local authority
+If you live outside of West Suffolk, your electoral services office can be found on the Electoral Commission website - elections in your area

 When will I receive my postal vote?